10 fun, random facts about M. L. Farb

 I’ve journaled almost every day since I turned seventeen.
 I capture conversations, descriptions, happenings, and quotes.
 I explore ideas.
 Through the years I’ve written well over a million words.
 It prepared me to become an author.

 Plumbing repair is my nemesis.
 I’m grateful I don’t have to battle it very often.
-In the end, I always win, but I feel like I’ve fought an arch-villain who pulled every dirty trick in the book, including Chinese water torture in claustrophobic conditions.
+In the end, I always win, but I feel like I’ve fought an arch-villain who pulled every dirty trick in the book, including water torture in claustrophobic conditions.

 I live with a vivid imagination.
 I dream in 3-D, technicolor, and occasionally with my eyes open.
 This is a bane when it comes to nightmares.
 I will not watch horror movies.